mrkushwa1/Movies_Recommender_System_Capstone_Project/Movies_Recommender_System.md

 # Movies_Recommender_System: Capstone Project
 Manu Kushwaha
 August 11, 2016

 ***
 ### OBJECTIVE/SYNOPSIS

-The objective of this project is create a movies recommender system which utilizes the collaborative filtering methodology to recommend atlest top 5 movies to about 20 target users.
+The objective of this project is create a movies recommender system using the recommenderlab package (from CRAN), which utilizes the collaborative filtering methodology to recommend atlest top 5 movies to some target users.
 The data was downloaded from the MoviesLens site: <http://grouplens.org/datasets/movielens>.
 The datasets are provided by the GroupLens Research Group.
 (Please refer to the "READ.ME" file included for endorsements)

 The dataset that was chosen is from the "MovieLens 1M Dataset" section and the compressed file name was: "ml-1m.zip".

-The structure of the Movie data is such that it does not provide any Movie content information except for Generes, i.e. there is no information about the directors, actors, producers, etc. Hence, content based collaborative filtering methodology in its ture form cannot be used here.
+The structure of the Movie data is such that it does not provide any Movie content information except for Generes, i.e. there is no information about the directors, actors, producers, etc. Hence, content based collaborative filtering methodology in its true form cannot be used here.
 Ideally, to make a sensible collaborative filtering model, both user and content based filtering methods need to be employed in tandem.

-Based on this limitation, the approach is then to utlize the user based collaborative filtering method, which finds similarity between ratings of multiple users who are the closest to the target user, and then provide movies' recommendations to this user which they have not yet rated or seen.
+Based on this limitation, the approach is then to utlize the user based collaborative filtering method, which serves 2 main purposes:
+  1. finds similarity between ratings of multiple users who are the closest to the target user and predicts ratings for the movies/items that the target user has not rated yet
+  2. provides a list of top-N movies/items recommendations to this user (which they have not yet rated or seen)

 ***
 ### ABOUT THE FILES IN THE "MOVIELENS 1M DATASET""